ysdn2019/Graduates-List/graduates/vincci-chan.md

 ---
 path: /work/ccdf
 graduate: Vincci Chan
-mainimg: /assets/work/Chan_Vincci_project2_web_main.jpg
+cover: /assets/work/Chan_Vincci_project2_web_main.jpg
-thumbnailimg: /assets/work/Chan_Vincci_project2_web_thumbnail.jpg
+thumbnail: /assets/work/Chan_Vincci_project2_web_thumbnail.jpg
 title: Canadian Children Diabetes Foundation - CCDF
 groupmembers:
-fields: Branding, Book Design, Print
+category: Branding, Book Design, Print
 mediumdimensions:
 description: Canadian Children Diabetes Foundation (CCDF) is a new and non-profit foundation for children diagnosed with diabetes.
 CCDF records the blood sugar levels of these children with accuracy and care.
 It aims to help diabetic children and their families to live a better life.
 digitallink: https://vimeo.com/302937779